 "Never doubt that a small group of thoughtful committed individuals can change the world.
 In fact, it's the only thing that ever has."
 Margaret Mead

-: Actions that support, promote, increase awareness, argues for a cause, represents consumers, and educates.
+ADVOCACY: Actions that support, promote, increase awareness, argues for a cause, represents consumers, and educates.
 It is an ongoing process to protect your scope of practice, increase utilization of resources, and foster networking among consumers and professionals.
 You can advocate without legislative changes occurring, and often this is requires more time and attention prior to any legislative activity.
-LEGISLATION/ LOBBYING

 Advocating all year long!

 Advocating for occupational therapy occurs every day in your practice, university, and community.
 MiOTA encourages you to engage in advocacy action all year round.
 Here are a few ideas to advocate for the profession and we encourage you to share your ideas, events, engagement with MiOTA to highlight on the website and our social media sites for others to see, hear, and do.

 - State/ Local Level: Invite a legislator from your district to your university or place of employment and discuss the role of OT